Real Madrid's usual Champions League magic transforms Vinicius into an unlikely matchwinner against Liverpool | Goal.com

 Real Madrid 3-1 Liverpool: Match statistics

-There’s a special connection between Real Madrid and the Champions League and with a sprinkling of that magic, Vinicius Junior transformed into a matchwinner on Tuesday night.
+There’s a special connection between Real Madrid and the Champions League and with a sprinkling of that stardust, Vinicius Junior magically transformed into a matchwinner on Tuesday night.

 The Brazilian is skittish in front of goal, to put it kindly, with Madrid fans braced for the worst whenever he has the ball in dangerous areas, but he bagged a brace to earn his team a crucial 3-1 victory over Liverpool in the Champions League.